 - Class B Property

 - How to Decide Which Class to Invest In

-- The Problem with Property Classes
+- The Problem With Property Classes

 Class A Property

-Class A properties are fairly low-risk assets.
+Class A properties are considered fairly low-risk assets by real estate investors.

 How to Identify Class A Property

 For commercial property of any class, Reonomy OffMarket lets you easily find your next investment, along with the necessary owner details and contact information to make that investment a reality.

 Let’s say you are searching for Class A commercial properties in or around Washington D.C.

 You can start your Reonomy property search by adding location filters in Virginia, in the metro area of D.C., looking a few miles outside the city – perhaps in Arlington, for example.